Math3808-Project/Blackjack-Simulator/README.md

 - Split up to four hands
 - Double down on any two initial cards, except for split Aces
 - Split Aces may not hit (stand after drawing second card)
+- No Blackjack after receiving a 10-value card after splitting Aces
+- You can only double/split on the first move, or the first move of a hand created by a split
 - Surrender not permitted

 # Basic Strategy Used